MiFID Documents

 General risk

-Before using the Revolut app to submit orders in relation to instruments offered by Revolut Trading, you should understand the risks connected to our investment service, which are detailed in this Risk Disclosure.
+Before using the investment platform to submit orders in relation to instruments offered by Revolut Trading, you should understand the risks connected to our investment service, which are detailed in this Risk Disclosure.

-Trading instruments involves capital risk.
+Trading in instruments involves capital risk.
 The value of your investment may fall as well as go up and you may get back less than your initial investment.
 In some cases, you may lose your entire initial investment.
 Past performance of an instrument is not an indication of its future performance.
-When trading instruments we make available to you via the Revolut app, you must have the ability to bear losses.
+When trading instruments we make available to you via the investment platform, you must have the ability to bear losses.

-If there is any inconsistency between our Terms of Business and the Personal Terms you agreed to with Revolut Ltd, our Terms of Business will apply.
+If there is any inconsistency between our Terms of Business (if you became our customer on or before 5 January 2025) or Terms of Business Omnibus (if you became our customer on or after 6 January 2025) and the Personal Terms you agreed to with Revolut Ltd, our Terms of Business or Terms of Business Omnibus, as applicable to you, prevail.

 We may amend this Risk Disclosure when necessary and in accordance with applicable law and regulatory requirements.